survivejs/react-book/manuscript/02_developing_with_webpack.md

 npm i webpack --save-dev
 ```

-This is a good opportunity to try to run Webpack for the first time.
-Trigger `node_modules/.bin/webpack`.
+npm maintains a directory where it installs possible executables of packages.
+You can display the exact path using `npm bin`.
+Most likely it points at `.../node_modules/.bin`.
+Try triggering Webpack from there using `node_modules/.bin/webpack` or a similar command.

 You should see a version log, a link to the command line interface guide and a long list of options.
-We won't be using most of those, but it's good to know that this tool is packed with functionality if nothing else.
+We won't be using most of those, but it's good to know that this tool is packed with functionality, if nothing else.

 Webpack works using a global install as well (`-g` or `--global` flag during installation).
 It is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler.
 This way you have direct control over the version you are running.